Olorlade/Olorlade/README.md

+### Hello 👋, I'm Ololade Adefala

+---
 ### ABOUT ME 👩🏼‍🦰
-👋Hello, I'm Ololade Adefala.
-A passionate Data Analyst dedicated to transforming raw data into meaningful insights that support smarter business decisions.
+I am Data Analyst dedicated to transforming raw data into meaningful insights that support smarter business decisions.

 For me, data is more than numbers, it's a story waiting to be told.